nihal476/Covid19-Surveillance/README.md

 # Features and Requirement List
 # Development Status
 * So far, the Initial functionality and basic design of the system have been completed.
-* However, the project is still in the making.
+* However, the project is still in progress.
 * Developers and other people willing to collaborate with us will work together to complete the project.
 Until the project is completed, every implemented function will be made available in the repository.
 # Download
 * As our project is an open-source project, the repository will be free to use and download.